What’s new in neuroblastoma research and treatment?

 Doctors continue to search for the best combinations of chemotherapy drugs to treat neuroblastoma.

-Other studies are looking to see if children with low or intermediate risk neuroblastoma can be treated with less chemotherapy.
+Other studies are looking to see if children with low or intermediate risk neuroblastoma can be treated with less (or even no) chemotherapy.
 The goal is to still have the same good results, but with fewer side effects from treatment.

 Stem cell transplants

 Doctors are also trying to improve the success rate with high-dose chemotherapy and stem cell transplants, using different combinations of chemotherapy, radiation therapy, retinoids, and other treatments.
 Some clinical trials are studying the use of more than one stem cell transplant in the same patient (known as a tandem transplant).
 Others are looking to see if using stem cells donated from another person (an allogeneic stem cell transplant) might help some children with hard-to-treat tumors.

 Retinoids such as 13-cis-retinoic acid (isotretinoin) have reduced the risk of recurrence after treatment in children with high-risk neuroblastoma.
 Newer, potentially more effective retinoids, such as fenretinide, are now being studied in clinical trials.